-A Fracture can be very severe.
+A Fracture can be very serious.
 It's important to understand Fractures and understand what to do according to the severity of the injury.
-If there are any signs of a concussion, broken bones in the neck, head or back, deformed joints, no pulse, heavy bleeding, any abnormalities of the broken bone such as a piercing of the skin, irregularly fixed, call 911 immediately and perform CPR, if required.
+If there are any signs of a concussion, broken bones at the neck, head or back, deformed joints, no pulse, heavy bleeding, any abnormalities of the broken bone such as: a piercing of the skin or if the bone is irregularly fixed, call 911 immediately and perform CPR, if needed.

 Treatment: Make sure to stop the bleeding by applying pressure to the Fracture and wrapping it if necessary.
 Apply a splint to the Fractured area.
-If the patient isn't moving, do not try and move the patient yourself.
+If the patient isn't moving do not try and move the patient yourself.
 If needed, apply a cold cloth or ice to the fracture.

-Remember: if the patient appears to be light-headed or on the verge of fainting lift the legs slightly higher than the victim's heart to raise the blood pressure.
+Remember, if the patient appears to be light-headed or on the verge of fainting lift the legs slightly higher than the victim's heart to raise the blood pressure.